pyromid-schemes/final-year-project/Web/README.md

 ## Install

-If npm is installed run the following from the root:
+If npm is installed run the following (anywhere in the directory):
 ```
 npm install
 ```